How to Master the Batonnet Cut

 Hold the knife with the dominant hand such that the pointing finger is at the top of the blade.
 The grip will give you more control, especially if you’re getting used to this cutting technique.
 You should use the other hand to anchor the vegetables.

 You can now cut in a smooth and gentle motion – not brutal force.
-Start at the base and drag the knife towards the top.

-Then, cut crosswise 2.5-inch pieces.
 Once the long sticks are ready, it’s easy to perform the dicing across the length of the initial cut.
 Proper cutting skills require extensive experience.
 It takes practice for a chef to know how to be as precise as possible on each cut.

-Next, take each piece and cut ¼-inch, leaving you with rectangular pieces.
+Leaving you with rectangular pieces.
 You can cut each rectangle individually or stack them together.
 In the end, you’ll have a good amount of batonnet ingredients ready for eating.

 If you need the perfect cut, you must have the right knife skills.
 You should choose carrots that are a few inches thick to get the most of your batonnet.